Multi-mission Direct Access Terminal for PAZ, TerraSAR-X and other Satellites

 - Scalable architecture, suitable for the specific customer needs.
 Scalability can be horizontal (storage improvement and increasing number of processing hosts) and vertical (upgrading HW characteristics).

 - Periodical repatriation of the SAR Raw Exchange data to the Mission Ground Segments for central archiving, preserving data confidentiality.
+The DAT is also capable to locally hide some sensitive products for a given period of time and to later perform exceptional data repatriations.

 The activities have been organized in the following three phases: